malicialab/iocsearcher/README.md

 ## Related Tools

-There exist multiple other open-source IOC extraction tools.
+There exist multiple other open-source IOC extraction tools and we developed iocsearcher to improve on those.
 In our [FGCS journal paper](https://arxiv.org/abs/2208.00042) we propose a novel evaluation methodology for IOC extraction tools and apply it to compare _iocsearcher_ with the following tools: